MTutino/Amplicon_analysis/README.md

 This file is important for the third step.
 You have to use a specific format.
 You can find a description of it on QIIME website for more information (http://qiime.org/documentation/file_formats.html).
+The column Run, defining the sequencing run, must be included when using DADA2

 **EXAMPLE:**